mate-academy/react_people-table/README.md

 1. Load `people` from [API](https://mate-academy.github.io/react_people-table/api/people.json)
   and show the number of currently visible people in the `App` component

-2. Implement `PeopleTable` component accepting an array of people as a param.
+2. Implement `TablePeople` component accepting an array of people as a param.
   It should show these columns:
     - `id` (position in the original array starting from 1)
     - `name`